-The total pension liability in the January 1, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2017:
+The total pension liability in the January 1, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2018:

-Valuation date January 1, 2018 Actuarial cost method Entry Age Normal Amortization method Increasing dollar amount at 4% to reduce the Unfunded Actuarial Accrued Liability to zero.
-The annual increase in appropriation is further limited to 9.95% Remaining amortization period 17 years, except for 2002 and 2003 ERI (10 years) and 2010 (4 years) Asset valuation method The Actuarial Value of Assets is the market value of assets as of the valuation date reduced by the sum of 80% of gains and losses of the prior year, 60% of gains and losses of the second prior year, 40% of gains and losses of the third prior year and 20% of fains and losses of the fourth prior year Inflation rate 3% per year Projected salary increases Group 1: 4.25-6.00%, based on service.
-Group 4: 4.75-7.00%, based on service Mortality rates Based on the RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
-For disabled lives, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB Investment rate of return 7.75%, net of pension plan investment expense, including inflation
+Actuarial cost method Entry Age Normal Amortization method Increasing dollar amount at 4% to reduce the Unfunded Actuarial Accrued Liability to zero on or before June 30, 2035.
+The annual increase in appropriation is further limited to 9.95%.
+Increasing dollar amount at 4% to reduce the 2002 and 2003 ERI Actuarial Accrued Liability to zero on or before June 30, 2028 and the 2010 ERI Actuarial Accrued Liability to zero on or before June 30, 2022 Asset valuation method The Actuarial Value of Assets is the market value of assets as of the valuation date reduced by the sum of 80% of gains and losses of the prior year, 60% of gains and losses of the second prior year, 40% of gains and losses of the third prior year and 20% of fains and losses of the fourth prior year.
+Investment gains and losses are determined by the excess or deficiency of the expected return over the actual return on the market value.
+The actuarial valuation of assets is further constrained to be not less than 80% or more than 120% of market value Inflation rate 3% per year

+Projected salary increases......
+Group 1: 4.25%-6.00%, based on service.
+Group 4: 4.75%-7.00%, based on service

+Mortality rates......
+Based on the RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
+For disabled lives, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB